 - An unaltered photo of the building elevation or property frontage where you want the awning to go

-- Two sets of structural engineer's drawings
+- Structural engineer's drawings

 The information sheet has specific requirements for these drawings.

 We may require additional information if you are applying for a permit for these types of signs:

 - All awnings weighing more than 200 pounds (91 kilograms)

 - Any other signs where City staff are concerned with the structural integrity of the sign